-The last decade has seen a surge in reputable dating sites and introduction agencies.
+The last decade has the advent in reputable dating sites and introduction agencies.
 Some of these business have even been started by guys who themselves were burned out on a scam invested industry, before finding a serious relationship overseas.

 There are dating sites that charge only for a monthly subscription and not for communication with women.
 These sites also have a low tolerance for scam-like activity and are quick to crack down on it.
 There are also introduction agencies that screen both men and women for intent to marry or find a relationship.